mfmondal/ccgc5501-bigiamchallenge-writeup/challenge2.md

 }

-Then if we curl https://tbic-wiz-analytics-bucket-b44867f.s3.amazonaws.com/pAXCWLa6ql.html then we will get the content of the html file which is the flag in this challenege
+Then if we curl https://tbic-wiz-analytics-bucket-b44867f.s3.amazonaws.com/pAXCWLa6ql.html then we will get the content of the html file which is the flag in this challenge

 ## Reflection